Inclusive Church - Mental Health

 What can I do now?

-Watch this video introducing the mental health manifesto.
+Watch and share this video on 7 top tips for mental health

 Discuss how you might implement the Mental Health Manifesto in your church